Zulko/pianoputer/README.md

 ```
 pianoputer -w audio_files/bowl_c6.wav
 ```
-All yellow keys are transposed up and down from the anchor cyan key.
+All white and black keys are transposed up and down from the anchor cyan key.

 ## Changing the keyboard layout